AndreSchakkal/ada-actor-website/README.md

 {% include female_actors.html %}

 We observe a decrease in female representation between 1914 and 1963 and an increase in female representation between 1980 and 2012.
 Very small p-values ($$p-value << 0.05$$) corresponding to the regression line **before** and **after** the feminist movement suggest that there is indeed a correlation between the dates of the feminist movement and the observed increase.
 On the other hand, for the regression **during** the feminist movement, we get a $$p-value>0.05$$ suggesting that there is no significant correlation during the movement itself.
+Furthermore, performing a Chow test on the proportion of female actors during the feminist movement and after the feminist movement yields a $$p-value < 0.05$$ suggesting that we can reject the null hypothesis of the test, meaning we have sufficient evidence to say that a structural break point is present in the between during the feminist movement and after the feminist

+Furthermore, it would be interesting to examine the proportion of female actors among the 10% most well recognized actors.
+Does the trend of well-known female actors follow the one of all female actors?
+Or, are well-known female actor representation follow different trends through time?

+To examine that, we select the top 10% well-known actors from the list shown above and plot the proportion of females among those actors through time.

+**PLOT**

+As we can see, the plot suggests that there is a permenent increase of the proportion of female actors among well-known actors, independent of the feminist movement.
+We perform once again a Chow test on the proportion of **well-known** female actors **during** the feminist movement and **after** the feminist movement, which yields a $$p-value>0.05$$.
+Therefore, we don't have enough evidence to suggest any structural breakpoint.

+As a small summary, it is interesting to note that we observe that among all female actors we observe an increase of proportion of female actors thanks to the feminist movement.
+On the other hand, we observe that the proportion of female actors among well-known actors follows another behaviour, this proportion seems to increase through time independently from the feminist movement.

 **TRANSITION WITH Civil Rights Act of 1964**